tkkaushik369/socketControl/README.md

 - **Node.js & Express**: Backend server setup.

 ### Todo
+- Loadout Page
+- Fix Few Syncing issues in client
-- Add Sky and Ocean
+- Record and Playback

-- Boat Vehicle
+- Boat Vehicle - Postponed
+- Cannon-es to Rapier.js (Maybe)

 ## Contributing
 Contributions are welcome!
 If you have ideas, feature requests, or bug reports, please open an issue or submit a pull request.